 Going Beyond Agile Basics and Benefits

-Over the course of two years of being a Scrum Master, I personally learned a lot, and our team developed from the many things we tried with some success and some failure.
+Over the course of two years of being a Scrum controller, I personally learned a lot, and our team developed from the many things we tried with some success and some failure.
 As we went through the transition to Agile, our team was able to make changes more quickly and respond to business goals.

 Each new idea comes with benefits and detractions; these can be helpful to educate your management team with your suggestions.
 As we look at these new ideas, pay close attention to which benefits you should share with your stakeholders.